 Cherry blossom petals gently fluttering to the ground

 Almost as soon as cherry blossoms appear, they’re gone.
 So you have to be really present and active to really enjoy them.
-Poets much more skilled than me have written about the ephemeral beauty of cherry blossoms.
+Plenty of poets have written about the ephemeral beauty of cherry blossoms.

 Spring in general in South Korea is really beautiful, from the cherry blossoms and other flowers to the colorful lanterns that adorn the Buddhist temples for Buddha’s Birthday.